emmajanedrews/base-template/_posts/2016-10-13-expansion-partner-needed-for-maui.md

 youtube_code: pe7TNfPoWr4
 excerpt:
 enclosure:
-pullquote: There are two types of people in this world: givers and takers.
+pullquote: 'There are two types of people in this world: givers and takers.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true